ianhi/jupyterlab-vimrc/README.md

 > NOTE: This will not create mappings to key maps that aren't present in the default key map.
 See TODO at bottom of function.

 My reading of this comment and looking through the actual function leads me to believe that the restrictions are:
-1. The right hand side of the mapping must be defined in the default vim.js keymap
+1. The right hand side of the mapping must be defined in the [default vim.js keymap](https://github.com/codemirror/CodeMirror/blob/91cb2943208f7fa34ba125ea2ef30582ea601f32/keymap/vim.js#L47)
-2. The default keymap must not be an [Ex/Key]to[Ex/Key] mapping.
+2. The default keymap must not be an [Ex to Ex] or [Key to Key]  mapping.

 The result will then be that you have changed the `lhs` for the default keymapping but nothing else.
 If your mapping doesn't meet these conditions then the mapping will not be performed and this extension will put an error message in the console.
 So it may be in your best interest to just use the map commands and be careful to not get caught in infinite mapping loops.

 ## Requirements

 * JupyterLab >= 2.0
+or
+* JupyterLab >= 1.0 < 2.0